Three Sky Interludes from Amelia (2012)

 Program Note:

-The Seattle Opera premiered Amelia in 2010.
-An opera about love, honor, memory, and healing as they play out in the lives and dreams of three generations of an American Navy Family between 1966 and 1996, the narrative concerns Amelia, a first-time mother-to-be, whose psyche has been scarred by the loss of her pilot-father in combat over Vietnam.
-Unfolding in a series of non-linear flashbacks and forwards, the story interweaves her emotional journey, the American experience in Vietnam, and elements of the Daedalus and Icarus myth.
-The symphonic concert suite Sky Interludes from Amelia was premiered in 2012 by Gerard Schwarz and the Seattle Symphony.
-It consists of three movements and lasts nineteen minutes.
+Amelia is an opera about love, integrity, memory, and healing as they manifest in the lives and dreams of three generations of an American Navy Family between 1966 and 1996.
+The narrative concerns Amelia, a first-time mother-to-be whose psyche has been scarred by the loss of her pilot-father in combat over Vietnam.
+Unfolding in a magical realist series of non-linear flashbacks and forwards, her psychological and emotional journey is interwoven with memories of her childhood, visions of her dead father, the (imagined) fate of her namesake, Amelia Earhart, and elements of the Daedalus and Icarus myth.